robtweed/golgi/TUTORIAL.md

 after databinding has occurred.
 The callback function has two arguments:

   - *component*: the instance of the Component that has been rendered and populated
-  - *datArrayRow*: the data array member that has been used to populate the instance of the Component
+  - *dataArrayRow*: the data array member that has been used to populate the instance of the Component

 You'll see numerous examples of this method in use [within this example Component](./examples/conduit/components/conduit/conduit-root.js).